0xRyuzak1/0xRyuzak1.github.io/_posts/2023-12-05-htb-cybermonday.md

 The previous code gets the current User object, and updates the data.
 However, there’s a mass assignment vulnerability here!
 - **Line 12 :** It takes all the POST request fields except for `_token`, `password`, and `password_confirmation`, because those data will not be inserted in the DB.
-- **Line 15 :** Since it's not storing the password in the data object so it will retrive it from the request `$request->password` to check if it not spplied or empty.
+- **Line 15 :** Since it's not storing the password in the data object so it will retrieve it from the request `$request->password` to check if it not supplied or empty.
 - **Line 23** After the check is pass it will encrypt the pass and add it to the data object.
 - **Line 26** Then Update the DB with all supplied info which stored in the `$data` at **line 12**

-According to this the code is just take the input from the user and update the DB with those data except for `_token`, `password`, and `password_confirmation` so this allow us to esclate priv by changing the content of the `isAdmin` part
+According to this the code is just take the input from the user and update the DB with those data except for `_token`, `password`, and `password_confirmation` so this allow us to escalate priv by changing the content of the `isAdmin` part

 ![](/assets/img/hackthebox/machines writeups/Cybermonday/admin-attempt1.png)